Blind-spots of Randomized Benchmarking Under Temporal Correlations: non-Markovian ASF and conditions for Blindness to RB protocol

 A toy example for such a case could be a convex combination of two Markovian branches $\mathcal{N}_1=\mathcal{I}$ with $q_1=1$ and $\mathcal{N}_2=\mathcal{X}$ with $q_2=-1/3$ where $\mathcal{X}$ is a bit-flip operation.
 If we target the average fidelity of single gate application to be $0.9$, the mixture weight on the bit-flip branch is $0.15$.
 The ASF for an $m$ length sequence is $A\left(0.85+0.15(-1/3)^{m+1}\right)+B$ which exhibits exponentially damped even–odd oscillations.
-Although this is a contrived example, it illustrates that the ASF for CCC noise models need not be monotonic.
+Although this is a contrived example, it illustrates that the ASF for CCC noise models need not be monotonic even though single gate action is taken to be high fidelity.
 In practice however, such oscillatory deviations will be strongly suppressed by the exponential damping factor and may be further obscured by statistical fluctuations arising from finite sampling and the use of a limited Clifford gate subset.

-Moreover, realistic noise models may not exhibit negative decay parameters and still be non-Markovian as was shown in \cite{PhysRevA.92.022326}, where the non-exponential decays observed in silicon quantum-dot qubit \cite{Veldhorst2014-db} were explained by low-frequency drift of qubit resonance frequency which fits the CCC-type error model.
+Moreover, for a CCC type model, if we make a reasonable physical assumption that for all noise maps $\mathcal{N}_x$, labeled by a Markovian branch $x$, the threshold in ~\eqref{eq:diamond-sufficient-positive} holds, i.e., each noise map is sufficiently close to identity channel, then decay paramaters $q_x$ are positive for all $x$.
+This is justified by observations; for instance, in \cite{PhysRevA.92.022326}, where the non-exponential decays observed in silicon quantum-dot qubit were explained by low-frequency drift of qubit resonance frequency which fits the CCC-type error model \cite{Veldhorst2014-db}.
+As long as the decay parameters lie in the range $(0,1)$, it follows that $\bar{F}^{(m)}_{CCC} >\bar{F}^{(m+1)}_{CCC}\;\;\forall m$ which is evident from